Updated 22nd February 2023

 I thought the D’Oreale Grande was gorgeous; it is, admittedly, ostentatious, but if it wasn’t it would look out of place in the complex.
 For itineraries that feature one night in Jo’burg before flying onwards, it’s perfect.
 Great food, hospitable service, a beautiful pool, and a whole bunch of entertainment on your doorstep if you want it.

 In Sandton, my group leader really loved the Michelangelo Hotel.
 It backs right onto Nelson Mandela Square and rooms are about $400/night; we had a quick look and it was lovely.
 I’ve booked lots of clients here and all have raved about it.
+For something a bit cheaper but still lovely, the Radisson Blu Hotel Sandton is also excellent.

 I stayed at the Crowne Plaza in Rosebank, which is a few suburbs south of Sandton (towards the city).
 It definitely doesn’t have that je ne sais quoi of Sandton but it’s clean, easy to navigate and felt safe and homely.
 I was able to walk around comfortably on my own and enjoy the experience.
 The Crowne Plaza itself is an excellent business hotel just a few steps away from the mall.
 There are also a whole bunch of places to eat and drink close by.

-The shopping in Jo’burg is excellent.
+The shopping in Johannesburg is excellent.
 Sandton City Mall (right next to Nelson Mandela Square – photo op in itself) is my pick.
 I also picked up a few things at Rosebank Mall, which is more lowkey, since I was staying close by.
 Rosebank also has a cool African Craft Market.

 For something a bit more relaxing, Moyo Zoo Lake is a lovely spot to sit and contemplate everything you’ve experienced.
 Enjoy afternoon tea by the lake and take a moment to marvel at this beautiful green space in the middle of this gritty metropolis.
 This was, for me, the perfect spot to end my trip before flying home.